sandipray63in/Some_Decks_For_Collaborative_Or_Self_Learning/README.md

 6) One can probably get much better content by going through various Udemy/Coursera/Pluralsight courses(or via other avenues like ChatGPT/Google Browser Gemini AI) etc but what I have tried to do here is to put the content in some logical orderly structure(atleast to some extent) in a centralised place based on my limited knowledge so that it will be easier for self learning of some complex topics as well.
-7) As far as "Modern-UI/Native-Mobile" & "AI/ML/DL etc" development are concerned, I am still learning and so I consider myself as a total novice in these fields.
+7) As far as "Modern-UI/Native-Mobile" & "AI/ML/DL etc" development are concerned, I have very little hands-on experience(only did some PoCs) and no real world project experience and so I consider myself as a total novice in these fields.